SummerBootFramework/jExpress/README.md

-# Summer Boot Framework — jExpress
+# jExpress focuses on addressing non-functional and operational maintainability needs, some of which Spring Boot may not yet provide.</description>

 [View Changelog (CHANGES)](CHANGES.md)